MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (C) Enable a user to review and validate the accuracy of a final set of data.

-(D) Upon a user's confirmation, automatically update the list, and incorporate the following data expressed according to the specified standard(s) on and after December 31, 2022:
+(D) Upon a user's confirmation, automatically update the list, and incorporate the following data expressed according to the specified standards:

 (*1*) *Medications.* At a minimum, the version of the standard specified in § 170.213;